Updated: Apr 30

 I'm sure by now, you're wondering well what the hell does that have to do with GameStop!?!?
 Human behavior is represented throughout history in variety of ways and if we look back we can see that patterns repeat.
 That's why we use fibonacci patterns, technical patterns and other tools to determine potential entries and exits into markets.
 Second, when we look at charts and price we can see when buyers are coming into the stock and when we should be selling - with the help of the noisy media and other market participants.

-Before, I move forward from here let me start by saying I wanted to write something at the height of this mania, I had over 4 immediately family members reach out to me, a close friend, and of course my intern Keegan and I were talking about it too.
-One family member even reached out to me saying "You getting in on this" (see Figure 1.1 below) and all I could think to myself was "Oh no, here we go again!"
+Before I move forward from here, let me start by saying I wanted to write something at the height of this mania.
+I had over 4 immediate family members reach out to me, a close friend, and of course my intern, Keegan, and I were talking about it too.
+One family member even reached out to me saying, "You getting in on this?" (see Figure 1.1 below) and all I could think to myself was, "Oh no, here we go again!"
 I wanted to do my due diligence and get information from all sides of the story and even stopped into a GameStop for an hour or so speaking with the Manger there who was extremely informative about GameStop and their policies.

 Why?
 Remember, human behavior!
 Patterns repeat.
-"This is more just a movement rather than about making money." -> while I agreed with this family member in some regards it's important to me that our number one jobs as traders and investors is to keep the hard money we've made by removing emotions from the process and staying disciplined.
-After all what's the point of a movement if the people involved in the movement lose their money rand don't learn other important lessons like I have (being patient and when everyone is yelling you should be selling!).
-Note - $GME topped the day we had this text exchange and I shorted it the day before (via puts) not to prove a point, I just follow price and let that be my guide.
+"This is more just a movement rather than about making money."
+While I agreed with this family member in some regards, it's important to me that our number one jobs as traders and investors is to keep the hard money we've made by removing emotions from the process and staying disciplined.
+After all what's the point of a movement if the people involved in the movement lose their money and don't learn other important lessons like I have (being patient, and when everyone is yelling, you should be selling).
+Note: $GME topped the day we had this text exchange and I shorted it the day before (via puts) not to prove a point, I just follow price and let that be my guide.

 "By the time the news has reached you the money has already been made."
-I didn't always speak like this or have the knowledge to share this with others\.
-Much like an affair in the Royal Family or news of when a merger is being completed by two companies when the general public hears about the events in the newspaper the dalliances have been had and the talks have taken place by those two companies before the decision to merge.
-Ergo the 'smart money', in this case Michael Burry (the trader behind the movie "The Big Short" and the Reddit user, Keith Gill, were well aware of the opportunity trade in GameStop that existed due to the unusual short interest in this equity because hedge funds thought that GameStop would go bankrupt.
-The interesting thing is when the news became hot in the last week of January Michael J. Burry had already liquidated his position and Keith Gill kept his massive call option position open (Figure 1.2) that at one point was over $48 million dollars on his original position of $50 thousand dollars.
+I didn't always speak like this or have the knowledge to share this with others.
+Much like an affair in the Royal Family or news of when a merger is being completed by two companies, when the general public hears about the events in the newspaper the dalliances have been had and the talks have taken place by those two companies before the decision to merge.
+Ergo the 'smart money', in this case Michael Burry (the trader behind the movie "The Big Short") and the Reddit user, Keith Gill, were well aware of the opportunity trade in GameStop that existed due to the unusual short interest in this equity because hedge funds thought that GameStop would go bankrupt.
+The interesting thing is when the news became hot in the last week of January, Michael J. Burry had already liquidated his position and Keith Gill kept his massive call option position open (Figure 1.2) that at one point was over $48 million on his original position of $50 thousand.
 The smart money sold and the retail trader 'hodled'.